-In calendar year 2018, Ames Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan (PEMP), the Facility EMS Annual Report Data and DOE's Sustainability Dashboard.
-The Laboratory was awarded a B+ for the objective "Provide Efficient and Effective Environmental Management System" within the PEMP report card.
-As reported through the Facility EMS Annual Report and DOE Sustainability Dashboard, the Laboratory met 80% of the Site Sustainability Plan objectives.
+In calendar year 2019, Ames Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan (PEMP), the Facility EMS Annual Report Data and DOE's Sustainability Dashboard.
+The Laboratory was awarded an A- for Goal 5: "Integrated Safety, Health and Environmental Protection" within the PEMP report card.
+As reported through the Facility EMS Annual Report and DOE Sustainability Dashboard, the Laboratory met 71% of the Site Sustainability Plan objectives.

-The Laboratory's EMS was last reviewed by DOE-CH in April, 2018 to determine conformance to ISO14001:2015.
+The Laboratory's EMS was last reviewed by DOE-CH in April, 2018 to determine conformance to ISO14001:2015 (see DOE Correspondence in Appendix C).
 The Laboratory maintains a strong recycling program and culture and strives to help meet DOE sustainability goals.
 The review team identified one minor nonconformity based on the requirements of ISO 14001:2015, as well as three opportunities for improvement.
 The nonconformities were addressed through corrective actions that have been completed and the identified opportunities for improvement have been integrated into the EMS.

-Environmental operating experiences in 2018 were categorized as local events and have been summarized in section 4.1.
+Environmental operating experiences in 2019 were categorized as local events and have been summarized in section 4.1.